-Oculus Rift is the computer-based system that reignited interest in virtual reality when the Oculus VR startup launched their wildly successful Kickstarter campaign.
-Rift works with positioning technology that lets the user move physically through 3D space and has an X-box One controller as well as Touch controllers for virtual hands.
+Oculus Rift - a computer-based system that reignited interest in virtual reality when the Oculus VR startup launched a successful Kickstarter campaign.
+Rift works with positioning technology that lets the user move physically through 3D space and has Touch controllers.

-Microsoft’s Hololens is a standalone VR headset.
-The system features 3D spatialized sound, Wi-Fi, a Kinect-like camera with a 120-degree spatial sensing system, a fleet of gyroscopes and accelerometers and a transparent screen for each eye, all combined in a lightweight, mobile and cool wearable system.
+Microsoft’s Hololens - a standalone VR headset.
+The system features 3D spatialized sound, Wi-Fi, a Kinect-like camera with a 120-degree spatial sensing system, a fleet of gyroscopes and accelerometers and a transparent screen for each eye.

-Samsung Gear VR is basically a fancy container for a smartphone that relies on the phone's hardware.
+Samsung Gear VR - a smartphone container that uses the phone's processing power.
 The system, which works with high-end Samsung Galaxy models, was developed in collaboration with Oculus VR.

-Google Cardboard is a container type made of plain cardboard, relying on the phone for its hardware.
+Google Cardboard - a low-cost, smartphone container made of plain cardboard.
 There are a number of inexpensive headsets based on the original open source model.